Coraza/angular-emoji-popup/README.md

 The module consists of following components:

 * `emojiForm` - Enclose this directive with a `textarea` and a `button` named `emojibtn`.
 This directive adds a `contenteditable` `div` and hides the `textarea`.
-Anything typed into this `contebteditable` `div` is synced with the `textarea`.
+Anything typed into this `contenteditable` `div` is synced with the `textarea`.
 It also hooks up the button to show an Emoji popup.

 ```html
 <div emoji-form emoji-message="emojiMessage">